 - 1. A request is received from an end-user's browser that, if fulfilled, would lead to an action requiring authorization taking place. - 2.
-If the end-user is already authenticated: - o If the end-user is allowed to perform the action, the action proceeds - If the end-user is NOT allowed to perform the action, an authorization error is displayed. - If the end-user is NOT authenticated, i.e. is accessing DSpace anonymously: - 3.
+If the end-user is already authenticated: - (a) If the end-user is allowed to perform the action, the action proceeds - (b) If the end-user is NOT allowed to perform the action, an authorization error is displayed. - (c) If the end-user is NOT authenticated, i.e. is accessing DSpace anonymously: - 3.
 The parameters etc. of the request are stored - 4.
-The startAuthentication method is invoked on the currently configured SiteAuthenticator implementation - 5.
-That startAuthentication might instantly authenticate the user somehow, or forward the request to some sort of log-in page--the parameters of the original request are safely stored and will be accessible after the log-in process has completed - 6.
-If authentication is successful, the original request is resumed from step 2. above.
+The Web UI's startAuthentication method is invoked. - 5.
+First it tries all the authentication methods which do implicit authentication (i.e. they work with just the information already in the Web request, such as an X.509 client certificate).
+If one of these succeeds, it proceeds from Step 2 above. - 6.
+If none of the implicit methods succeed, the UI responds by putting up a "login" page to collect credentials for one of the explicit authentication methods in the stack.
+The servlet processing that page then gives the proffered credentials to each authentication method in turn until one succeeds, at which point it retries the original operation from Step 2 above.